Skip to main content

 Default System Account Types

-Previously existing Account Types and their permissions have been migrated into the new account types to ensure no changes in user access.
+The following Account Types are available by default.
+Previously existing Account Types and their permissions have been migrated into these new account types to ensure user access remained unchanged.

 Description